 Aboriginal and Torres Strait Islander Employees are entitled to paid leave up to a maximum of five (5) working days, and unpaid leave up to an additional ten (10) working days, per calendar for further information view the Charles Darwin University and Union Enterprise Agreement 2018

 27 May Anniversary of the 1967 referendum

 3 - 10 July NAIDOC Week

 Please note this list does not contain all Aboriginal and Torres Strait Islander significant dates.
 Please feel free to let us know if you have additional dates to add to the list.

-Indigenous Leadership and Regional Outreach Charles Darwin University also host events to celebrate Indigenous academic achievement and commemorating the anniversaries of significant Indigenous struggles and victories.
+First Nations Leadership, Charles Darwin University also host events to celebrate Indigenous academic achievement and commemorating the anniversaries of significant First Nations struggles and victories.

 View here for Northern Territory Festivals and Events

 Network of Indigenous Partnerships Meeting Schedule 2022